Acanthizidae

 Acanthizidae—sometimes called Australian warblers—are a family of passerine birds which includes gerygones, thornbills Acanthiza, and scrubwrens Sericornis.
 The family Acanthizidae consists of small to medium passerine birds, with a total length varying between 8 and 19 cm.
 They have short rounded wings, slender bills, long legs, and a short tail.
 Most species have olive, grey, or brown plumage, although some have patches of a brighter yellow.
 The weebill is the smallest species of acanthizid, and the smallest Australian passerine; the largest is the pilotbird.

 Taxonomy and systematics

 Following the Sibley-Ahlquist taxonomy (1990) they were previously regarded as subfamily Acanthizinae within the family Pardalotidae.
 More recent molecular genetic studies do not support this arrangement.
-The Dasyornithidae (which include the bristlebirds) are variously seen either as subfamily Dasyornithinae within the family Acanthizidae or Pardalotidae or as own family (Schodde & Mason 1999).
+The Dasyornithidae (which include the bristlebirds) are variously seen either as subfamily Dasyornithinae within the family Acanthizidae or Pardalotidae or as their own family (Schodde & Mason 1999).
 A molecular phylogenetic study published in 2019 found that the family Acanthizidae is sister to the pardalotes in the small family Pardalotidae.
 The pardalotes are native to Australia.